 Doctors using a given term were often talking about different diseases entirely.
 For example, in the 18th and 19th centuries, the diagnosis of “dropsy” was given to people whose legs were swollen.
 We now know that swelling can result from heart failure, kidney failure, or severe liver disease—quite different diseases that do not respond to the same treatments.
 Similarly, numerous people who had fever and who were also vomiting were diagnosed with “bilious fever.”
 We now know that many different diseases cause fever and vomiting, such as typhoid, malaria, and hepatitis.

-Only when accurate, scientifically based diagnoses became common about 100 years ago could doctors begin to effectively evaluate treatments.
+Only when accurate, scientifically based diagnoses became common around the beginning of the 20th century could doctors begin to effectively evaluate treatments.
 However, they still had to determine how to best evaluate a treatment.

 First of all, doctors realized they had to look at more than one sick person's response to treatment.
 One person getting better (or sicker) might be a coincidence.
 Achieving good results in many people is less likely due to coincidence.
 The larger the number of people (sample size), the more likely any observed effect is real.